National Rugby League

-NRL is pleased to partner with the Australian Sports Commission (ASC) to deliver this $160 million Australian Government initiative to get more children playing more sport.
+NRL is pleased to partner with the Sport Australia to deliver this $200 million Australian Government initiative to get more children playing more sport.

 As the national sporting organisation (NSO) for rugby league we offer schools and coaches quality program that encourage children to participate in this great sport.